Open-Attestation/oa-verify/README.md

 ## Advanced usage

-### Extending Custom Verification
+### Extending custom verification

-Extending from [Custom Verification](#custom-verification) section, we will learn how to write custom verification methods and how you can distribute your own verifier.
+Extending from the [Custom verification](#custom-verification) section, you will learn how to write custom verification methods and how to distribute your own verifier.

 #### Building a custom verification method

-We will write a verification method having the following rules:
+You will write a verification method with the following rules:

-1. it must run only on document having their version equal to `https://schema.openattestation.com/2.0/schema.json`.
+1. It must run only on documents with their version equal to `https://schema.openattestation.com/2.0/schema.json`

-1. it must return a valid fragment, if and only if the document data hold a name property with the value `Certificate of Completion`
+1. It must return a valid fragment, only if the document data hold a `name` property with the value `Certificate of Completion`

-**Document version must be equal to `https://schema.openattestation.com/2.0/schema.json`**
+##### Document version

-This is where `skip` and `test` methods come into play.
-We will use the `test` method to return when the verification method run, and the `skip` method to explain why it didn't run:
+This is where `skip` and `test` methods are needed.
+You will use the `test` method to return when the verification method was running and the `skip` method to explain why it wasn't:

 ```ts
 // index.ts